ISO/IEC 38500 - the international standard for IT governance

 Who is ISO 38500 for?

 ISO 38500 is suitable for any organization, whatever its size, sector, or location.
 It is primarily targeted at directors of all kinds (including owners, board members, directors, partners, and senior executives) and those who advise, inform, or assist directors.

 It is also suitable not only for those directly responsible for IT, but for associate members of staff such as IT managers; IT staff and business unit managers; members of groups monitoring resources; external business or technical specialists (such as legal or accounting specialists, retail associations, or professional bodies); vendors of hardware, software, communications, and other IT products; internal and external service providers (including consultants); and IT auditors.

 Although ISO 38500 is a relatively straightforward international standard, actual implementation of an IT governance framework can be challenging.

 The Calder-Moir IT Governance Framework evolved alongside ISO 38500 as a conceptual approach to help organizations visualize effective IT governance, drawing on and integrating the wide range of IT management tools and systems that exist in the world today.

 The effectiveness of the Calder-Moir Framework as a unifying approach to IT governance and management is exemplified by the Calder-Moir IT Governance Framework Toolkit, which provides practical, detailed tools and guidance for implementing IT governance based on ISO 38500.

 Further ISO 38500 resources

-Purchase copies of the ISO 38500 international standard in either hardcopy or PDF format.
+The standard is avalaible in either hardcopy, or PDF format.